 Phone 0191 565 6256 and ask for extension 47146.
-Or phone the team's mobile: 07989 446998

 They will talk about your gastroscopy with you and your carers.
 They will explain what will happen.

 They will help plan your gastroscopy so that it goes well for you.
 They will understand if you feel a bit scared.